Facts: Northwestern and Chicago Public Schools

 Office of Summer Session and Special Programs

 - The Summer College Bridge Program is a partnership program with Chicago Public Schools in which a select number of high-achieving CPS students enroll in undergraduate summer courses at Northwestern.
 Tuition is fully funded through the Office of Summer Session and Special Programs.
 A total of 27 students participated in the program in summer 2013.
-For the past two decades, Northwestern has been the only university in the Chicago area to have maintained, and even increased, its vital support of diverse, academically talented youth through the summer College Bridge program, giving CPS students the valuable opportunity to achieve college credit and demonstrate success at the college level, as exemplified in their significantly higher percentage yield compared to the University’s overall undergraduate acceptance rate.
+For the past two decades, Northwestern has remained committed to diverse, academically talented youth through the summer College Bridge program, supporting CPS students with valuable opportunities to achieve college credit and demonstrate success at the college level, as exemplified in their significantly higher percentage yield compared to the University’s overall undergraduate acceptance rate.
 For example, of the College Bridge students graduating from CPS in 2013, 56 percent applied to Northwestern; 27 percent were admitted to the Northwestern class of 2017, compared to the overall admit rate of 14 percent.